 Introduction About Wagner Flexio 590 Vs 3000

 Wagner Flexio 590

-The Wagner Flexio 590 is a complete sprayer system that allows you to take on any painting project with ease.
+The Flexio 590 is a complete sprayer system that allows you to take on any painting project with ease.

 The X-Boost turbine and the iSpray nozzle are both patented innovations.
 On a variety of surfaces, this combination provides adequate coverage and a professional finish.